maximusmendoza/maximusmendoza.github.io/index.md

 ---
 layout: home
+Title:  Hey!
+I'm Max Mendoza
 ---

-# Hey!
-I'm Max Mendoza

 Welcome to my personal website!
 I'm a student at UCLA concurrently working towards a bachelor's in math and computer science and a master's in applied math.
 I'm passionate about all things machine learning, especially AI safety.
 I think artificial intelligence has the capacity for immense good, and want to work to make sure we get it right.